richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

 __Cleanup__

 Now that the app is deployed, there's a final step.
 We need to go back into our Azure Active Directory apps and update the URLs to match the URL of our new web app.
   * Navigate to your new web application - it's under "App Services".
-Click to copy the URL.
+Click to copy the URL. __NOTE: this URL will not be using the HTTPS protocol - you will need to add the "s" to the protocol after you paste it in.__

     ![alt text][Url]